The Pi-Cade

 thingiverse

-I present the Pi-Cade: a completely 3D printed arcade cabinet built for the Raspberry Pi 2.
-Inspired by the people over at adafruit and their cupcade project (http://www.adafruit.com/product/1783), and the folks over at retrobuiltgames.com (http://www.retrobuiltgames.com/the-build-page/porta-pi-arcade-kit/.
-I thought the cupcade concept was great, but with a tiny 2 inch screen the playability may be limited.
-Similarly, retrobuilt is a nice cabinet, but I thought the foot print could be much smaller and still remain very comfortable to use / play.
-And of course, I wanted a 3D printed version.
-With a 7 inch screen, real arcade controls, an amplifier and 3 inch stereo speakers, this cabinet is the perfect size for a desk-top arcade!
-The system runs retropie, which uses emulationstation to manage various emulators.
-See their wiki for all the types of emulators that are supported: http://blog.petrockblock.com/retropie/ A quick video here: https://youtu.be/lUAQfXKvS6g This print is made up of fairly large parts, the largest of which is 240mm by 180mm, so at this time you will need a large print bed.
-The panels also require you to have your printer dialed in and leveled well for good results.
-If I get time, I may break up some of the larger panels to make this printable on smaller printers.
-You can find everything you need to order on the instructions page, and almost everything is available at adafruit.com.
-I am going to continue to make design enhancements -- perhaps a 6 button panel, a two player version, and options for different controls.
-The sketchup file is included for you to edit.
-The sketchup file does not have rounded edges on the front panels as the printable stl files do.
-I suggest round corner, with a 3mm setting to round over the sides of the front facing panels (see examples in the STLs).
+I present the Pi-Cade: A completely 3D printed arcade cabinet designed specifically for the Raspberry Pi 2.
+Inspired by the innovative projects at adafruit and their cupcade project, and the creative folks over at retrobuiltgames.com, I was motivated to create a new arcade experience that combines the best of both worlds.
+While the cupcade concept is fantastic, its tiny 2-inch screen may limit playability.
+Similarly, retrobuilt's cabinet is well-designed, but I thought it could be smaller while still being comfortable and functional.
+With a 7-inch screen, authentic arcade controls, an amplifier, and 3-inch stereo speakers, this cabinet is the ultimate desk-top arcade experience!
+The system runs retropie, utilizing emulationstation to manage various emulators.
+Check out their wiki for a comprehensive list of supported emulators: http://blog.petrockblock.com/retropie/ Take a look at this quick video to see the Pi-Cade in action: https://youtu.be/lUAQfXKvS6g This print consists of larger parts, with the biggest one measuring 240mm by 180mm.
+For now, you'll need a large print bed to complete this project.
+The panels also require precise printer settings and leveling for optimal results.
+If I have time, I may break up some of the larger panels to make it printable on smaller printers.
+You can find all the necessary materials and instructions on the Pi-Cade's instructions page, and almost everything is available at adafruit.com.
+I plan to continue enhancing the design with new features such as a 6-button panel, a two-player version, and customizable control options.
+The included SketchUp file allows you to edit and customize the design.
+Please note that the SketchUp file does not include rounded edges on the front panels, so I recommend using the "round corner" tool with a 3mm setting to create smooth edges (see examples in the STL files).
 Happy gaming!

 Download Model from thingiverse